kameshwari-del/Quantum-Teleportation-using-B_gate/README.md

-This work ias on the circuit implementation of quantum teleportation and super densecoding with local equivalence class of B-gate.
+The circuit implementation of quantum teleportation and super densecoding is carried out using the local equivalence class of B-gate.